sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 - **Process regulation** limits **how** developers do what they do with their AI systems.

 These two categories of regulations do not only apply to AI.
-In gun control, for example, an assault weapons ban is substantive regulation while universal background checks are process regulation.
+In the food industry, for example, ingredient bans are substantive regulations while requirements for nutrition facts are process regulations.
 Process regulations usually pose significantly lower burdens and downsides than substantive ones.
 The key reason why this distinction is important is that, as we will argue: